malmriv/malmriv.github.io/_pages/about.md

 Outside of work, I read a lot, mostly around Slavic history, culture and politics.
 Movies are another constant; my taste leans towards the slow and contemplative, but honestly I'll watch anything.
 I love cooking (mostly vegan), and baking when time allows.
 Learning to make great coffee has also become a time-consuming hobby recently.

-I'm an active member of the Wikimedia community, though not as much as I'd like.
-I contribute edits, photographs, corrections and translations whenever I can.
-My most-read contribution so far has been translating and expanding the Spanish article on the [Gombe Chimpanzee War](https://es.wikipedia.org/wiki/Guerra_de_los_chimpancés_de_Gombe).
+I'm an active member of the Wikimedia community, though not as active as I'd like to be.
+I contribute edits, photographs, corrections, and translations whenever I can.
+My most-read contribution so far has been, for reasons unbeknownst to me, the Spanish article on the [Gombe Chimpanzee War](https://es.wikipedia.org/wiki/Guerra_de_los_chimpancés_de_Gombe).

 On my [blog](https://blog.almag.ro/year-archive/) I mostly write about software and integration, with the occasional detour into whatever else has caught my attention.